Digitex Futures Proposes the Idea of Token Burning to the Community

 In this latest post and video, CEO Adam Todd outlines a proposal for introducing token burning into the tokenomics of the Digitex (DGTX) token.
 This is currently just a proposal and whether or not it is implemented will depend on the response from the community.
 We will post an article later this week that contains more details about how such proposals will be submitted and voted on when Digitex becomes a DAO.
 Below are the mechanics of how the proposed system would work.

-- Traders on the Digitex Futures exchange must have sufficient Initial Margin in their trading account to open a futures position.
+- Traders on the Digitex Futures exchange must have sufficient Initial Margin in their Betfair Trading account to open a futures position.

-- After opening a futures position, a trader must have sufficient Maintenance Margin in their trading account to keep that position open.
+- After opening a futures position, a trader must have sufficient Maintenance Margin in their Betfair Trading account to keep that position open.

 - Initial Margin is calculated as: Contract Value divided by Leverage Rate.